DevTeam/Pure.DI/README.md

     ...
 ```

-To avoid missing bindings by mistake, use the two related hints below.
+To avoid missing failed bindings by mistake, use the two relevant hints below.

 ### OnNewRoot Hint

-Determines whether to generate a static partial `OnNewRoot<TContract, T>(...)` method to handle the new composition root registration event.
+Determines whether to generate a static partial method `OnNewRoot<TContract, T>(...)` to handle the new composition root registration event.

 ```c#
 // OnNewRoot = On